 “We don’t know,” answered Bull truthfully.
 “Do you have any ideas?”

-“Been madness since I got here.
+“It’s been madness since I got here.
 Every man against everyone else.
-Each trying to be top dog by whatever means.”
+All trying to be top dog by whatever means.”

 “What’s your name?” asked Thomas

-“It’ll be tender for a while yet,” said Bull.
-“But your body will heal itself quickly.”
+“It’ll be tender for a while yet,” said Bull, “but your body will heal quickly.”

 “Why are you helping me?” asked Oliver, as he lay back on the bed.
-“What do you want from me?”
+“What do you want?”

-Thomas got up from the bed and pulled over a wooden chair from near the wood-burner.
+Thomas stood up and pulled over a wooden chair from near the wood burner.

-“Why wouldn’t we help?” replied Thomas, taking a seat next to Bull.
+“We don’t need anything.
+Can we do anything else for you?” asked Thomas, taking a seat next to Bull.